Furnace vs Boiler: Making the Right Choice for Your Home Comfort

 Furnace Maintenance

-- Filter Changes: Swap out filters every 1–3 months to maintain airflow and air quality.
+- Filter Changes: Replace filters every 1–3 months to maintain airflow and air quality.

-- Duct Inspection: Check for leaks that compromise efficiency.
+- Duct Inspection: Check for leaks that can quietly compromise efficiency and raise energy bills.

 Boiler Maintenance